ielab/inst_eval/README.md

 A. Moffat, P. Bailey, F. Scholer, P. Thomas. *[INST: An Adaptive Metric for Information Retrieval Evaluation](http://dl.acm.org/citation.cfm?id=2838938)*.
 ADCS'15 Proceedings of the 20th Australasian Document Computing Symposium.
 Sydney, Australia, December 2015.

-We thanks Moffat and Bailey for providing an initial implementation of INST from which this code was developed.
+We thank Moffat and Bailey for providing an initial implementation of INST from which this code was developed.

 If you do use our inst_eval implementation then please include citiations to both the Moffat et al. paper and to our paper:

-B. Koopman and G. Zuccon. *A test collection for mathcing patient trials*.
+B. Koopman and G. Zuccon. *A test collection for matching patient trials*.
 In Proceedings of the 39th annual international ACM SIGIR conference on research and development in information retrieval, Pisa, July 2016.

 ### Setting up inst_eval.py